Skip to main content

 }

-The naming convention for Action Response classes is response_<action_name>, for example: response_generate_image, response_translate_text.
+The naming convention for Action response classes is response_<action_name>.
+For example: response_generate_image, response_translate_text.